mathiashusted/AldabiP/README.md

 ### Topics
-- Exact string matching - [(e.g. Boyer-Moore algorithm)]
+- Exact string matching - (e.g. Boyer-Moore algorithm)
-- Theme 2 - [Description]
+- Topic 2 - [Description]
-- Theme 3 - [Description]
+- Topic 3 - [Description]
 ...

-[More themes will be added as the course progresses]
+(More topics will be added as the course progresses)

 ## Implementations
-Each final assignment corresponding to a theme is placed in a folder named `aufgabe1`, `aufgabe2`, etc., where `aufgabe` means task in German.
-For instance, for the first theme, you will find the implementation inside the `aufgabe1` folder.
+Each final assignment corresponding to a task is placed in a folder named `aufgabe1`, `aufgabe2`, etc., where `aufgabe` means task in German.
+For instance, the implementation for the first task will be found under the `aufgabe1` folder.

 The real development for each of these assignments takes place under `src/*` directory.
-For example, the code for the first theme would be under `src/a1_dzima/*` and `src/a1_mathias/*`.
+For example, the code for the first task would be under `src/a1_dzima/*` and `src/a1_mathias/*`.
+Additionally, you will also see the templates we were given.
+All of the tasks are numbered chronologically and will get progressively more complex.

+As a general rule, each program fundamentally consists of 3 main files.
+- aufgabeX.h
+- aufgabeX.cpp
+- aufgabeX_main.cpp

+Our main work will be done inside the second, where we will implement the functions given to us in the header file by the [instructors](#instructors).

 ## Testing
 Each assignment folder contains a test file named `a*_test.cpp.` To run the tests, navigate to the corresponding folder and execute the following command: